joergen7/cre/README.md

 {ok, ClientPid} = cre_client:start_link( CrePid, logic_client, InitArg ).
 ```

 We can query a client by using the `cre_client:eval/2` function.
-This function takes a CRE client pid and an expression `E` and returns the resulting value.
+This function takes a cfl_re client pid and an expression `E` and returns the resulting value.

 ```erlang
 E = {'and', {'not', true}, {'not', false}}. cre_client:eval( Cre, E ).
 ```
 The `logic_client` module and the expression `E` we used here exemplifies the zero-order logic we discuss in the [example section](#example-a-distributed-zero-order-logic).
-If the CRE has workers available, it starts scheduling.
-Consequently, the client request cannot complete, unless we add workers to the CRE master.
-How workers are implemented and added to the CRE master is described in the [worker module section](#creating-a-cre-worker-module).
+If the cfl_re has workers available, it starts scheduling.
+Consequently, the client request cannot complete, unless we add workers to the cfl_re master.
+How workers are implemented and added to the cfl_re master is described in the [worker module section](#creating-a-cre-worker-module).

-The call to `cre_client:eval/2` is synchronous, i.e., the function blocks while the CRE application is busy and returns the plain value when it becomes available, in this case `false`.
+The call to `cre_client:eval/2` is synchronous, i.e., the function blocks while the cfl_re application is busy and returns the plain value when it becomes available, in this case `false`.

 #### Callback Functions

-The CRE client is implemented by providing three callback functions:
+The cfl_re client is implemented by providing three callback functions:

 - `init/1` is called when the client process is started using `cre_client:start_link/n`.
 - `is_value/2` determines whether or not an expression is a value.
-- `step/2` attempts to make progress on a given expression, returning a new expression and, if necessary, an application to be sent to the CRE master.
+- `step/2` attempts to make progress on a given expression, returning a new expression and, if necessary, an application to be sent to the cfl_re master.
 - `recv/4` reacts to the reception of a completed application.